Virtual prototyping

 Virtual prototyping is a method in the process of product development.
 It involves using computer-aided design (CAD), computer-automated design (CAutoD) and computer-aided engineering (CAE) software to validate a design before committing to making a physical prototype.
 This is done by creating (usually 3D) computer generated geometrical shapes (parts) and either combining them into an "assembly" and testing different mechanical motions, fit and function.
-The assembly or individual parts could be opened in CAE software to simulate the behavior of the product in the real world.
+The assembly or individual parts can be opened in CAE software as digital twins to simulate the behavior of the product in the real world.

 Background

 The product design and development process used to rely primarily on engineers' experience and judgment in producing an initial concept design.
 A physical prototype was then constructed and tested in order to evaluate its performance.
 Without any way to evaluate its performance in advance, the initial prototype was highly unlikely to meet expectations.
 Engineers usually had to re-design the initial concept multiple times to address weaknesses that were revealed in physical testing.